quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part13_5.3_Matrices.md

 :p What does concatenation mean in matrix multiplication?
 ??x
 Concatenation in matrix multiplication refers to combining multiple transformation matrices so that they are applied in sequence.
-If \( A, B, \) and \( C \) represent three consecutive transformations, their product \( (ABC) \) represents the combined effect of all these transformations. x??
+If $A, B,$ and $ C $ represent three consecutive transformations, their product $(ABC)$ represents the combined effect of all these transformations. x??

 ---